CYLALighthouse/PM-Toolkit/docs/math.md

 ```
 If you need help please follow the steps below to help you out.

-### Step 1: Use your skill that you picked from your SAM report and
+### Step 1: Use your skill that you picked from your SAM report and identify it on the _Standard Focus Column_.

+### Step 2: Once you find and compare the Standard Focus to your skill, go ahead and click on the _Standard_ deinfed next to it and it will take you to the _Standard Outline_.

+- In the Standard outline, it tells you the scaffolding skills that the student will be learning for the next six weeks.
+It also give you Key Concepts/Vocab and a pre-built lessonfor you to use.

+### Step 3: _**Optional**_ Use the pre-built lesson that is provided and break it down so you can help scaffold the skill for your student.
+Always remember to adjust accordingly to your specific students needs.